Only holders of current radiation permits may order radioactive materials. The permit specifies the conditions, limitations, isotopes

 Champaign, Illinois 61820

-Unless prior arrangements have been made, DRS at the Environmental Health and Safety Building receives all campus orders of radioactive material.
+Unless prior arrangements have been made, DRS receives all campus orders of radioactive materials at the Special Materials Storage Facility.
 DRS monitors all shipments in accordance with regulations established by the Illinois Emergency Management Agency (IEMA).
-After each shipment of radioactive materials has been checked and found to be in compliance with all applicable rules and regulations, DRS personnel deliver it to the user’s laboratory during workdays, usually between 10 a.m. and 2 p.m.
+After each shipment of radioactive materials has been checked and found to be in compliance with all applicable rules and regulations, DRS personnel deliver it to the user.

 DRS provides a Radioactive Material Receipt Record for each package delivered.
 The person accepting the material is asked to sign for the package(s).

-Upon receipt of a new shipment, laboratory personnel should enter pertinent data in a Radioisotope Use and Waste Log (see Appendix E of the Radiation Safety Manual).
+Upon receipt of a new shipment, laboratory personnel should enter pertinent data in a Radioisotope Use and Waste Log.

 Laboratory personnel must dispose of the shipping material in an appropriate manner.
 If contamination is present, place the material in a radioactive waste container.
-If the shipping material is free of contamination, remove or deface any "radioactive materials" labels or markings on it and dispose of it in the regular trash or recycle.
+If the shipping material is free of contamination, remove or deface any "radioactive materials" labels or markings and dispose of it in the regular trash or recycle bin.

-Occasionally, a PI may receive radioactive material as a gift from another campus or institution where a purchase order is not involved.
-In such cases, the PI must make prior arrangements with DRS for purposes of license verification, radiation permit authorization, and receipt instructions.
+If a Permit Holder expects to receive radioactive material from another campus or institution where a purchase order is not involved, then prior arrangements with DRS must be made for purposes of license verification, radiation permit authorization, and receipt and delivery instructions.

 For more information regarding on-campus transfers and off-campus shipments, see our Transport of Radiological Materials page.